dfigus/addon-tvheadend/tvheadend/DOCS.md

 Comskip needs a configuration (ini) file in order to properly detect the commercial.
 Those ini files are usually country dependent and can be obtained in the [Comskip Forum][comskip-forum].
-Afterwards you need to place them inside a folder, that is accessible for the add-on.
-E.g. I would recommend to use the local addon config folder `/addon-configs/<>_tvheadend/tvheadend/` on supervisor side and `/config/tvheadend/` on addon-side.
-I might add a configuration option in the future.
+You can use the [comskip_ini config option](#option-comskip_ini) to let the addon store the `comskip.ini`.

-Finally configure comskip as a recording post-processor command in Configuration->Recording->Digital Video Recorder Profiles, e.g.:
+Afterwards configure Comskip as a recording post-processor command in Configuration->Recording->Digital Video Recorder Profiles, e.g.:
 `/usr/bin/comskip --ini=/config/tvheadend/comskip/comskip.ini "%f`
-In this case the ini file is stored at `/config/tvheadend/comskip/comskip.ini`

 ![picons-reset-icons](https://github.com/dfigus/addon-tvheadend/raw/main/images/comskip-config.png)